 Common Objections Addressed

-US real estate has historically appreciated roughly in line with inflation — about 1-1.5% real returns annually, according to Robert Shiller's long-run data.
+Robert Shiller's long-run data on US home prices, compiled in his book Irrational Exuberance (2015) and tracking prices from 1890 to the present, shows that real estate has historically appreciated roughly in line with inflation — about 1-1.5% real returns annually after adjusting for inflation.
 Some periods and markets have produced much higher returns; some have produced losses.
 The 2000s housing crash wiped out a decade of gains for many homeowners.
 Real estate is not a guaranteed appreciating asset — it is an asset with variable, location-specific returns that can be negative over decade-long periods in certain markets.

 This is true in a narrow sense but misleading.
 The renter is paying for housing — a service with real value.
 The homeowner is also paying substantial amounts to the bank (mortgage interest), the government (property taxes), and for maintenance.
 The renter who invests the differential is building wealth through a different vehicle, not simply discarding money.